SummaryRead the full fact sheet

-- Advancing age – the condition is more common in people aged 50 years and over, with most sufferers diagnosed at around 70 years.
+- – the condition is more common in people aged 50 years and over.
+Polymyalgia rheumatica becomes more common as people age

 No single test can diagnose polymyalgia rheumatica, so your doctor will make a diagnosis based on several factors.
-These include your medical history, a physical examination, tests that measure the levels of inflammation markers in the blood, and tests to rule out other possible causes.
+These include your medical history, a physical examination, tests that measure the levels of inflammation markers in the blood, and tests (such as scans) to rule out other possible causes.

 Tests to confirm or exclude polymyalgia rheumatica may include:

-- blood tests to check for inflammation in the body by measuring the erythrocyte sedimentation rate or the level of C-reactive protein
+- to check for inflammation in the body by measuring the erythrocyte sedimentation rate (ESR) or the level of C-reactive protein (CRP)

 - blood tests to rule out other conditions